speedbird2740/Omni/Development.md

 # discord.py contingency plan
-discord.py has since resumed development.
-I (speedbird) will monitor the progress of v2 and decide whether to stay with dpy or move to a third party fork like pycord.
-# v12
-### Target release date: March 2022
-- Finish rewrite of configuration system
-- Partial support for cli utility*
+Omni will remain on discord.py.
+I, speedbird, am monitoring the development of discord.py and testing a version of Omni running the v2 beta.

-# v13
+## v13
-### Target release date: April - July 2022
+### Target release date: April 2022
-- Implement slash commands
 - Full support for cli utility
+- Kick and ban commands
+- Slash commands\*\*
+- Message buttons\*\*
+- Other improvements

-*low priority
+\*low priority
+\*\*depends on discord.py v2 release date